Thought I’d share a few scholarship essay examples that worked.

-They’ve earned these students thousands and I’m sharing these sample scholarship essays below so that you can you learn from what they did well.
+These students earned thousands in financial aid and I’m sharing these sample scholarship essays so you can learn from what they did well.

 Want to save a lot of time during the process?